 1-2-3 Come Make A Pattern With Me!

-Click on the link to view/download the Pattern Anchor Chart Posters.
+Click on the link to view/download the egg patterning packet.

-Feel free to PIN anything you think might help others.
+Thanks for visitng today.
+Feel free to PIN anything you think others might find helpful.